ameerabdulaziz/nova-hr-react/README.md

 ### Add Custom Column

-If you want to add a custom `column` to your `PayrollTable` component and ensure that the **print** option for this column is set to `false`, you can include the options object within the column configuration.
+If you want to add a custom `column` to your `SimplifiedPayrollTable` component and ensure that the **print** option for this column is set to `false`, you can include the options object within the column configuration.

 **Example**